peterjc/thapbi-pict/docs/examples/microalgal_mock/index.rst

 Building on the previous examples, here we consider seven mock communities of using six freshwater and six marine microalgae in a staggered gradient.

-Two different sets of primers where used targetting the V4 and V8V9 regions of 18S rRNA (which were sequenced separately), which with the current THAPBI PICT design requires running the pipeline twice.
+Two different sets of primers were used targeting the V4 and V8V9 regions of 18S rRNA (which were sequenced separately), which with the current THAPBI PICT design requires running the pipeline twice.